neuroscout/neuroscout/docs/cli/docker.md

 Containers are by default sandboxed so that they have access to a clean and separate environment.
 To access files in the container, you must explicitly mount volumes from your system to the Docker container.

-You can mount local directories to Docker containers using the `-v` argumement, with the following syntax: `/local/host/path:/absolute/path/in/container`.
+You can mount local directories to Docker containers using the `-v` argument, with the following syntax: `/local/host/path:/absolute/path/in/container`.

 Here we mount the local `/home/user/out` directory to `/out` on the container.: